ezrosent/frawk/info/performance.md

 The xsv invocation looks like `xsv select [-d'\t'] 1,8,19`, and the tsv-utils invocation is `tsv-select -f1,8,19`.
 All output is written to `/dev/null`, so all times surely underestimate the true running time of such an operation.

+As with the sum task explored above, frawk performs this task slower than tsv-utils and faster than the other benchmark programs:

 | Program | Format | Running Time |
 | -- | -- | -- |